verot/class.upload.php/README.md

 * remove deprecated properties
 * better checking of function availability
 * added `image_no_enlarging` and `image_no_shrinking` to replace `image_ratio_no_zoom_in` and `image_ratio_no_zoom_out`
+* checks JPEG auto-rotate even if there is no image manipulation

 **v 0.33** 16/07/2016